open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 }
 ```

+The text in our element should now appear blue.

 To respond to user input, we can add an event listener to our element or one of its children.
 Let's add one to change the color of our element on click:

 ```js